usnistgov/BF/content/en/Info/BF Classes/_MEM/MMN.md

 	</tr>
 	<tr>
 			<td>   Wild Pointer </td>
-	<td>Wild Pointer fault/error – Points to an arbitrary address, because it has not been initialized or an erroneous allocation routine is used.</td>
+	<td>Wild Pointer fault/error – Holds an arbitrary address, because it has not been initialized or an erroneous allocation routine is used.</td>
 	</tr>
 	<tr>
 			<td>   Dangling Pointer </td>
-	<td>Dangling Pointer fault/error – Still points to the address of its successfully deallocated object (e.g., pointer to a freed heap object or with a returned by a function stack object address).</td>
+	<td>Dangling Pointer fault/error – Still holds the address of its successfully deallocated object (e.g., pointer to a freed heap object or with a returned by a function stack object address).</td>
 	</tr>
 	<tr>
 			<td>   Wrong Position Pointer </td>
-	<td>Wrong Position Pointer fault/error – Points to a miscalculated position inside its object bounds.</td>
+	<td>Wrong Position Pointer fault/error – Holds the address of a miscalculated position inside its object bounds.</td>
 	</tr>
 	<tr>
 			<td>Size Fault</td>